 By Guest Blogger Glynis Bell

-All the lights on in the house; Dishes in the sink; Empty containers left in the ‘frig; Strange noises that could be music; Last minute request for money and permission…hummm, sounds like teenagers in the house!
+All the lights on in the house; Dishes in the sink; Empty containers left in the fridge; Strange noises that could be music; Last minute request for money and permission…hmmm, sounds like teenagers in the house!

-I would just happen to have two of those by definition, that I gave birth to and they live in my house.
+I would just happen to have two of those by definition, and they live in my house.

 I do my fair share of (make that a lot) of fussing about things that don’t get done around the house but I have also come to appreciate some of the challenges.
 I breathe a bit easier knowing that lights on and messy rooms, last minute projects and last minute money matters are also a sign of life.
 I think of the many parents who have lost children too soon that would switch places with me in a heartbeat to fuss about a bad grade or a messy room!

 My son is a freshman in college and my daughter is a Jr. in high school.
 My daughter wanted to turn his room into a dance studio when he left for school.
 I can say that I miss the need for parental advice and hugs that my kids have not needed as much of as they become more independent.
 But I always let them know that I am here for them and love them always.